-Students will be listed in Transition Program / Northern or Southern Site through PowerSchool as follows:
+Students will be listed in Transition Program/Northern or Southern Site through PowerSchool as follows:

-- Northern Site: will be under Glenbard North H.S.
-The enrollment and other pertinent data will be switched from current (18-19) to this program by Glenbard staff.
-If any issues with residency and/or missing documentation exists, the family will work with Glenbard North to rectify the issues. - Southern Site: will be under Glenbard West H.S.
-The enrollment and other pertinent data will be switched from current (18-19) to this program by Glenbard staff.
+- Northern Site: will be under Glenbard North High School.
+The enrollment and other pertinent data will be switched from current (2018-19) to this program by Glenbard staff.
+If any issues with residency and/or missing documentation exists, the family will work with Glenbard North to rectify the issues. - Southern Site: will be under Glenbard West High School.
+The enrollment and other pertinent data will be switched from current (2018-19) to this program by Glenbard staff.
 If any issues with residency and/or missing documentation exists, the family will work with Glenbard West to rectify the issues.

 Fees will be paid through the school (reflected above).
-If fee waivers or any needs in regards to fees exist, the forms can be sent to the family or picked up at the school.
-Additional information about fee waivers, registration nights, etc. will be included in the registration packets (to be mailed to all households on June 25, 2019).
+If fee waivers or any needs in regards to fees exists, the forms can be sent to the family or picked up at the school.
+Additional information about fee waivers, registration nights, etc. will be included in the registration packets (mailed to all households in June 2019).